 Especially hockey players transitioning from regular blades to blades with a nano-groove.

 What to keep in mind and watch out for:

-- If you have no experience with a nano-groove, when you first step onto the ice you will feel as if the blades were dull.
+- When you first step onto the ice, you will feel as if the blades were dull.
 The blades will immediately start to glide, and if they are aligned perpendicular to the ice, they will begin to slide laterally.
 This is how it should be!
-But as soon as you push off from the edge, you will feel the acceleration, you will find that you don't need as much effort, and if you turn on an incline, you will feel that the edge holds you up perfectly.
+But as soon as you push off from the edge, you will feel the acceleration, you will find that you don't need as much effort, and in turns on an incline, you will feel that the edge holds you up perfectly.
 Keep trying, and soon you'll realize that you can do much more in turns and in stops than with a standard groove.
 Notice how you can glide through turns silently, without grinding and flying ice.
 Then you can start "playing" with lateral gliding.

-- At first, all skaters need to get used to the extremely raised blade, which may especially bother them when doing crossovers in turns.
-This may take several hours.
+- It takes some skaters time to get used to the higher blade; it may especially bother them a bit when doing crossovers in turns.
+But this feeling generally subsides after the first training.

 - Get used to the speed; you approach obstacles much faster than you've been used to so far!
 You can stop very quickly before the boards, and you can quickly and effortlessly change direction (even on one leg), but you have to get used to it.
 Many skaters have confirmed that they "spaced out", suddenly finding themselves near the goal.
 On the other hand, improved agility and the stability of the edge make the blades safer than blades with conventional sharpening.

-- Time it takes advanced players to adapt to Nanoblade: Juniors 60 - 120 minutes, Seniors 120 - 300 minutes
+- Time it takes advanced players to adapt to Nanoblade: Juniors 0 minutes, seniors 0 minutes

 What makes these hockey runners unique?